 5. Tag friends who would like them

-Share the graphic below on your social media accounts to help support small businesses
+Share the graphic below on your social media accounts to help support small businesses for free!

 6. Post photos of their products

 If you've purchased a product from a small business and are genuinely impressed, help them out by photographing it in use and tagging the company.
 When people see real people using a product, it creates a sense of trust and helps other buyers when deciding if they want to spend their money with that business.